 Victim Offender — Dynamics in Sexual Abuse Investigations

-When an office investigates a case of abuse, they know there are only four strong ways to “make” the case: the victim’s statement, an eyewitness, direct link evidence, or the incriminating statements of the perpetrator.
+When an officer investigates a case of abuse, they know there are only four strong ways to make the case: the victim’s statement, an eyewitness, direct link evidence or the incriminating statements of the perpetrator.

 In child abuse cases, understanding how a child molester thinks is at the core of getting the perpetrator to make incriminating statements about their offenses.
 Understanding how a young victim might respond could lend itself to disclosure or at the very least documentation of corroborative evidence.
 Understanding the non-offending caregiver (one of the most common eyewitnesses) is crucial though often overlooked.
 Non-offending caregivers can be either a tremendous help or hindrance to investigators, prosecutors and treatment providers through the criminal and/or civil process.

 This presentation will educate the attendee on the dynamics of child molestation from multiple perspectives including:

 - The Child Victim (disclosure process, interview techniques and common behavioral outcomes);

 - The Non-Offending Caregiver (feelings, reactions and investigative implications); and